The Shipper

-The Shipper (The Shipper – จิ้นนายกลายเป็นฉัน; The Shipper – Chin Nai Klai Pen Chan; lit. 'the shipper: imagining you, becoming me') is a 2020 Thai television series starring Kanaphan Puitrakul (First), Sureeyaret Yakaret (Prigkhing), Pawat Chittsawangdee (Ohm), Pusit Disthapisit (Fluke), Kanyarat Ruangrung (Piploy) and Benyapa Jeenprasom (View).
+The Shipper (The Shipper – จิ้นนายกลายเป็นฉัน; The Shipper – Chin Nai Klai Pen Chan; lit. 'the shipper: imagining you, becoming me') is a 2020 Thai television series starring Kanaphan Puitrakul (First), Sureeyares Yakares (Prigkhing), Pawat Chittsawangdee (Ohm), Pusit Dittapisit (Fluke), Kanyarat Ruangrung (Piploy) and Benyapa Jeenprasom (View).
 Directed by Aticha Tanthanawigrai and produced by GMMTV together with Parbdee Taweesuk, the series follows a high school yaoi writer who, after an accident, wakes up to find herself in the body of one of the boys she is shipping in her novels.

-The series was one of the twelve television series for 2020 showcased by GMMTV during their "New & Next" event on 15 October 2019.
-It premiered on GMM 25 and LINE TV on 22 May 2020, airing on Fridays at 21:30 ICT and 23:00 ICT, respectively.
+The series was one of the twelve television series for 2020 showcased by GMMTV during their New & Next event on 15 October 2019.
+It premiered on GMM 25 and LINE TV on 22 May 2020, airing every Friday at 21:30 ICT and 23:00 ICT, respectively.
 The series concluded on 7 August 2020.

 Synopsis

-High school student Pan (Sureeyaret Yakaret) is an ardent shipper of her boy seniors, model student Kim (Kanaphan Puitrakul) and tough guy Way (Pusit Disthapisit), despite the fact that the two are only best friends and are both straight.
+High school student Pan (Sureeyares Yakares) is an ardent shipper of her boy seniors, model student Kim (Kanaphan Puitrakul) and tough guy Way (Pusit Dittapisit), despite the fact that the two are only best friends and are both straight.
 She and her fellow Kim-Way shipper Soda (Kanyarat Ruangrung) are writing a yaoi novel about the two boys.
 Soon, things turn ugly for Pan and Soda, when Kim and Way gets involved in a fight with a bully who had read the novel and teased the duo for being homosexuals.
 Way, who is already in probation for previous offenses, gets expelled.
 Way's sassy girlfriend Phingphing (Benyapa Jeenprasom) learns about the Kim-Way yaoi and commands her friends to find and bring its authors to her.

 Overcome with guilt, Pan comes clean to Kim about the yaoi novel, but the kind-hearted Kim offers to drive her home.
 Pan and Kim get into an accident on the road and find themselves in limbo, where they meet Yommathut (Watchara Sukchum), the angel of death.
 The deity has appeared before them to lead them to the afterlife, though the two young mortals learn that they are not dead yet.
 Realizing her blunder, Yommathut sends them back to the mortal world but, in the process, she accidentally switches their bodies.
 Pan (Kanaphan Puitrakul) wakes up in a hospital only to find herself in Kim's body.

 Clueless on how to fix the mistake, Yommathut promises Pan that she will find a way to swap her and Kim back.
 Meanwhile, Pan has pretend to be Kim and has to make sure no one will find out the truth.
 But the body swap has become a chance for her to make her and Soda's Kim-Way ship become a reality.